 Question: Ivan you are a mountaineer from Bulgaria.
 Can you tell us what mountains have you visited during your trips?

-Ivan: Years ago during 5 consecutive summer seasons I went to the Alps and I climbed 18 summits there including Montblanc, Dufourspitze, Bernina, Grossglockner, Finsteraarhorn, Dom du Mischabel, etc. I have also been to Pico del Teide on Canary Islands.
-But for the last 12 years I have been exploring all the Balkan mountains and the whole Balkan peninsula not only in terms of mountains but as a cultural, human, historical, religious and ethnographical phenomenon.
+Ivan: Years ago during 5 consecutive summer seasons I went to the Alps and I climbed 18 summits there including Montblanc, Dufourspitze, Bernina, Grossglockner, Finsteraarhorn, Dom du Mischabel, etc. I have also been to Pico del Teide on the Canary Islands.
+But for the last 12 years, I have been exploring all the Balkan mountains and the whole Balkan peninsula not only in terms of mountains but as a cultural, human, historical, religious, and ethnographical phenomenon.

 Question: How do the Accursed Mountains, the “Prokletia” compare to the other mountains that you visited?